pangfengliu/stylechecker/README.md

 # stylechecker

-Use "stylechecker file.cc" to find the global varaibles, the maximum line length, and the cyclomatic complexity of file.cc.
+Use "stylechecker file.c" to find the global varaibles, the maximum line length, and the cyclomatic complexity of file.c.